NewcastleRSE/rse-team-website/fiona-galston.md

         - Using Puppeteer and headless Chrome to crawl the website
         - Linux server and MySQL database set-up on Azure
 ---
-Fiona Galston is a full-stack web developer working as a Research Software Engineer within the team at Newcastle University.
+Fiona Galston is a full-stack web developer with 3 years RSE expereince working within the team at Newcastle University.
 She has a background in Developmental Biology but graduated in Computer Network Technology.
-After graduating from Northumbria University she began her career in industry; working for a large technology organisation on projects in innovation, health and nuclear energy.
-Since joining the RSE team in 2019 she has kept a focus in web technologies but the subject matter has varied broadly, often being involved in socially or ethically impactful projects.
+Prior to joining the team she worked in industry for a large technology organisation on projects in innovation, health and nuclear energy.
+As an RSE she has kept a focus in web technologies but the subject matter has varied broadly, branching into mobile and middleware for AI projects.
+She has also adopted a focus in socially or ethically impactful projects.
 She has also qualified as a Software Carpentries instructor and has taught several of their classes to PHD students and staff.